Carbohydrate

 Fructose

 Fructose is one of the most important ketohexoses in nature.
 It is obtained along with glucose during the hydrolysis of the disaccharide, sucrose.
-It is a natural monosaccharide abundantly found in fruits, honey and various vegetables.
+You’ll find it abundantly in fruits, honey, and various vegetables.
 In its pure form, it is used as a sweetener in the food industry.

 Like glucose, fructose has the molecular formula C6H12O6.
 Scientists observed its reactions and found out that it contains a ketone group at C-2 and six carbon atoms in a straight chain, as in the case of glucose.
 It belongs to D-series as well, but unlike glucose, it is laevorotatory in nature.
 Thus, it is appropriately written as D-(-)-fructose.